JonathanStarup/doc/book/Bibliography.md

 ### Research on Flix

-- [**From Datalog to Flix: A Declarative Language for Fixed Points on Lattices**](https://github.com/flix/papers) by Magnus Madsen, Ming-Ho Yee and Ondřej Lhoták.
+- [**From Datalog to Flix: A Declarative Language for Fixed Points on Lattices**](https://github.com/flix/papers) by Magnus Madsen, Ming-Ho Yee, and Ondřej Lhoták.

 ### Theoretical Foundations

-- [**What You Always Wanted to Know About Datalog (and Never Dared to Ask)**](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=43410) by Stefano Ceri, Georg Gottlob and Letizia Tanca.
+- [**What You Always Wanted to Know About Datalog (and Never Dared to Ask)**](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=43410) by Stefano Ceri, Georg Gottlob, and Letizia Tanca.

 - [**Dedalus: Datalog in Time and Space**](http://db.cs.berkeley.edu/papers/datalog2011-dedalus.pdf) by Peter Alvaro, William R. Marczak, Neil Conway, Joseph M. Hellerstein, David Maier, and Russell Sears.